agonxgashi/MEAN-template/README.md

 + Be sure you have started MongoDB service before running the application
 + Navigate on project folder
 + Run ```ng build``` to generate Angular necessary files.
 Output files are by default created on ```/dist``` subfolder
-+ Now run ```node index.js``` This is the last step and if everything goes right, server will start listening for requests
++ Now run ```node index.js``` This is the last step and if everything goes right, the server will start listening for requests
-+ You can open your browser and navigate to localhost:3000 to see if application works
++ You can open your browser and navigate to localhost:3000 to see if the application works

 ___